• Skip to main content

 Jim Creek Trail

 Though this one is often quite crowded, it’s right in town and boasts phenomenal views.
 The Jim Creek Trail features eight miles of stellar mountain terrain, like blissful meadows and storybook evergreen forests that sprawl out under immense peaks.
-It’s considered to be moderately challenging, which means this trail will be a breeze for some hikers and a slog for others depending on their experience.
+It’s considered to be moderately challenging, which means this trail will be a breeze for some hikers and a slog for others, depending on their experience.
 But with views like these, it’s worth checking out this trail even if you’re a little out of shape.

 Loch Lomond Trail

 This gorgeous trail sits more than an hour away from Winter Park, but most will find the drive completely worth it.
-You’ll trek high above the timberline before reaching a pristine alpine like and sprawling mountain vistas.
+You’ll trek high above the timberline before reaching a pristine alpine lake and sprawling mountain vistas.
 At about five miles long, this one is only moderately difficult, making it a great hike for families who want an unforgettable outdoor experience.

 Fraser River Trail